In a nutshell

 Let’s start with the Pavilhão do Conhecimento, the science museum in Lisbon.
 It might sound kind of boring at first, but for us it was the absolute top highlight for kids.

 The science museum is totally interactive.
 Instead of simple exhibits, it’s all about participation.
-Everywhere kids can try things out, push buttons, or do small experiments.
+Everywhere, kids can try things out, push buttons, or do small experiments.

 The museum is just as exciting for toddlers ages 3 and up as it is for older kids to teens.

 Older kids can play with robots or build circuits, and toddlers have a great room with lots of interactive games.
-Our highlight there was the construction site, where only kids 3-6 can go and control a crane or load a train.
+Our highlight there was the construction site, where only kids from 3-6 years can go and control a crane or load a train.

-How to get there:
+How to get there

 The Science Museum is located outside of downtown on the former Expo site.
 You should plan for a good half hour for the trip.
 Take the metro to Oriente station, from there it’s about a 10-minute walk.